Packing normal maps into sprite sheets

 Required skills:

-- Basic knowledge about sprite sheets
+- Basic knowledge of sprite sheets

-- Basic knowledge about normal maps
+- Basic knowledge of normal maps

 Most game engines that support dynamic lighting and sprite sheets — e.g. Unity — require the normal maps to be packed in the same way as the sprites.